-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD MAY 15, 1999
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD MAY 16, 2000

-NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Manhattan Associates, Inc. (the "Company") will be held at 2300 Windy Ridge Parkway, Atlanta, Georgia 30339, at 9:00 a.m., Atlanta, Georgia time, on Saturday, May 15, 1999 (the "Annual Meeting"), to consider and act upon:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Manhattan Associates, Inc. (the "Company") will be held at 2300 Windy Ridge Parkway, Atlanta, Georgia 30339, at 10:00 a.m., Atlanta, Georgia time, on Tuesday, May 16, 2000 (the "Annual Meeting"), to consider and act upon:

-- 1. the election of five (5) directors to the Company's Board of Directors: - 2. a proposal to increase the number of shares available for issuance under the Company's 1998 Stock Incentive Plan from 5,000,000 shares to 7,000,000 shares, an increase of 2,000,000 shares and to authorize the Company to automatically adjust the number of shares available under the 1998 Stock Incentive Plan on the first day of each fiscal year; - a proposal to ratify the selection of independent public accountants for the Company's current fiscal year; and - such other business as may properly come before the Annual Meeting or any adjournment thereof.
+- the election of two directors to the Company's Board of Directors; - a proposal to ratify the selection of independent public accountants for the Company's current fiscal year; and - such other business as may properly come before the Annual Meeting or any adjournment thereof.

-The Board of Directors has fixed the close of business on March 31, 1999, as the record date for the determination of shareholders entitled to notice of, and to vote at, the Annual Meeting.
+The Board of Directors has fixed the close of business on April 7, 2000, as the record date for the determination of shareholders entitled to notice of, and to vote at, the Annual Meeting.